MISS STEPHANIE WEST CONSULTANT OPHTHALMIC SURGEON 02380 914515

 My child is already myopic, is there any treatment?

 Atropine drops widen the pupil of the eye and change its ability to focus.
-Low dose Atropine eye drops used daily at night-time have been shown to reduce the rate of progression of myopia
+Low dose Atropine eye drops used daily at night-time have been shown to reduce the rate of progression of myopia by reducing the growth of the eye.

 These glasses use Defocus Incorporated Multiple Segments (D.I.M.S.)
 Technology to defocus the peripheral vision whilst correcting the distance vision.
 It is this peripheral defocus which is thought to slow the growth of the eye and reduce myopia progression.